9 reasons to include travelling on your CV

-This isn't the easiest thing to do, and it’s also not the easiest thing to actually land a job when you’re travelling, so this will look really great on your cv (and talking about it in your interview will make you stand out from the crowd).
+Landing a job when you're travelling isn't the easiest thing to do, so this will look great on your CV (and talking about it in your interview will make you stand out from the crowd).

-It's true that it's quite rare that you'll need an additional language in order to nail a job, but some companies do ask for it regardless of whether you'll put it into practice in the workplace or not.
+It's true that it's quite rare that you'll need an additional language in order to nail a job.
+But some companies do ask for it regardless of whether or not you'll put it into practice in the workplace.

-Similarly, teaching English as a foreign language (TEFL) is also a great way to have the chance to live and work abroad, and will look gold on your CV.
-Find out everything you need to know about TEFL here.
+Similarly, teaching English as a foreign language (TEFL) is also a great way to have the chance to live and work abroad, and will look golden on your CV.

-Anyone who's done much travelling will know how stressful it can be trying to get from A to B whilst trying to work out foreign travel timetables, different currencies, as well as travel etiquette.
+Anyone who's done much travelling will know how stressful it can be trying to get from A to B whilst trying to work out foreign travel timetables, currency exchange rates, as well as travel etiquette.

-The more you deal with these sorts of situations, the easier it gets to cope with the stress, and (in theory) you should be able to transfer this ability to cope well under pressure to the workplace, too.
+The more you deal with these sorts of situations, the easier it gets to cope with the stress.
+And (in theory) you should be able to transfer this ability to cope well under pressure to your graduate job, too.

 No company will want to hire a flapper, as they tend to make everyone around them stress out, too!

-When travelling from place to place as a young person, you're likely to make friends from all over the world during your travels.
+When travelling from place to place as a young person, you're likely to make friends from all over the world.

 If there's one major change that you'll find in yourself (if you don't have this quality already) is how adaptable you'll suddenly become when travelling.

-After spending years getting yourself into situations where you've ran out of money and had to borrow from your parents, or gotten drunk and lost all your stuff in the pub – unfortunately for you, travelling puts you in a situation where you have no choice but to be super responsible!
+Spent years getting yourself into situations where you've run out of money and had to borrow from your parents, or gotten drunk and lost all your stuff in the pub?
+Unfortunately for you, travelling puts you in a situation where you have no choice but to be super responsible!

 This is also great experience for the workplace, as it teaches you to be more independent, responsible for your own actions and more likely to take the initiative to get things done.

-As we mentioned in tip 3, the chances are you'll be met with a few (potentially stressful) obstacles to overcome along your route.
+As we mentioned in tip three, the chances are you'll be met with a few (potentially stressful) obstacles to overcome along your route.

-Travelling also makes you generally a more organised person – mostly because you don't really have a choice but to be organised when you're trying to make your way from place to place within a certain timeframe and, most likely, on a really tight budget.
+Travelling also makes you generally a more organised person – mostly because you don't really have a choice but to be organised when you're trying to make your way from place to place within a certain time frame and, most likely, on a tight budget.

-This is a great quality to have in the workplace, as we all know how valuable a super organised person is to have on the team, and your ability to budget well will come in handy when you're planning the staff nights out!
+This is a great quality to have in the workplace, as we all know how valuable an organised person is to have on the team, and your ability to budget well will come in handy when you're planning the staff nights out.